lak20/interactive-cyoa-extension-chrome-iccplusv2/README.md

-The chrome extension can be found on the Chrome Web Store: probably never im not paying 5$ for a developer account There is a not signed version of the extension in releases that you should be able to install
+The chrome extension can be found on the Chrome Web Store: probably never im not paying 5$ for a developer account There is a not signed version of the extension in releases that you should be able to install Chrome version requires you to turn on developer mode in the extensions tab first.
+Then you download the .crx file and Drag & Drop it onto chrome.

 The firefox extension is currently not allowed on the Mozilla webstore because of the small target audience.
 Firefox release has been created and signed by mozzila you can "install" it by clicking on firefox version on the right side of the screen and the under Assets click the file ending with .xpi.